aprilschen/aprilschen.github.io/_pages/about.md

 Hey there!
 I'm Shiwei, a 2nd-year Mathematics & Computer Science major at De Anza College.
 Presently, I am a software engineering intern at [Heimdall Data](https://www.heimdalldata.com/), where I work on caching and querying processes within the Heimdall proxy.

-My main interests are broadly in applied mathematics, specifically machine learning, and scientific computing.
-My curiosity led me to apply for visiting student status at UC Berkeley and San Francisco State, where I am currently taking graduate and upper-division coursework in theoretical statistics.
+My main interests are broadly in applied mathematics, specifically machine learning.
+My curiosity led me to apply for visiting student status at UC Berkeley and San Francisco State, where I am currently taking graduate and upper-division coursework.

 In the past, I coached high school students for the USA Computing Olympiad (USACO) helping them promote to the Silver and Gold divisions.
 I also taught coursework in AP Computer Science, and was a teaching assistant for my high school's computer science department before I left in grade 10 to attend community college.

-Aside from academics, I play [piano](https://www.youtube.com/channel/UCAdBU-8zvj-W6T5hzwg3VrA), [cosplay](https://www.youtube.com/watch?v=dQw4w9WgXcQ), and walk [my dogs](https://www.instagram.com/inothedoggo/) for fun.
-I also enjoy listening to [J-rock](https://www.youtube.com/playlist?list=PLnsZ9UjamIkTBK26_Nt_6wurpP1opkfr2), playing MapleStory, and drinking homemade matcha.
+Aside from academics, I play piano, cosplay, and walk my pet Shibas for fun.
+I also enjoy performing anime and japanese music with [The Intermission Orchestra](https://www.instagram.com/intermissionberkeley/) and [Nikkei Choral Ensemble](https://niceacappella.berkeley.edu/) at UC Berkeley.
 If you're equally interested in any of the above, let's chat!
 My email is [aprilschen@berkeley.edu](mailto:aprilschen@berkeley.edu).

 You can find various things that I work on around my website.
 Below are my coursework and some course notes I've taken, as well as links to projects and other miscellaneous fun things I've made over the years.
 Some pointers to things I think you'll find interesting: